apccontrol-eng/apc/docs/mpc/fh-mpc.md

 $$
 are weighting matrices for states and control effort.

-- Box constraints (lower and upper bounds) on control inputs:
+The controls are always bounded by real-life constraints which can be formulated as box constraints (lower and upper bounds) on control inputs:
 $$
 u_{lb} \leq u_{k} \leq u_{ub}
 $$
-- Optimization solved using QP algorithms
-- Lifted matrices dictated by prediction horizon

-Lifted system matrices form when prediction horizon is set to N:
+Lifted system matrices form when prediction horizon is set to $N$:

 $$
 X_k = A_{lifted} x_k + B_{lifted} U_k